Lutando/docs-oxd/sources/plugin/wordpress/index.md

 Select ACR: To signal which type of authentication should be used, an OpenID Connect client may request a specific authentication context class reference value (a.k.a. "acr").
 The authentication options available will depend on which types of mechanisms the OP has been configured to support.
 The Gluu Server supports the following authentication mechanisms out-of-the-box: username/password (basic), Duo Security, Super Gluu, and U2F tokens, like Yubikey.

 Navigate to your OpenID Provider confiuration webpage `https://OpenID-Provider/.well-known/openid-configuration` to see supported `acr_values`.

 In the `Select acr` section of the plugin page, choose the mechanism which you want for authentication.

-Note: If the `Select acr` value in the plugin is `none`, users will be sent to pass the OP's default authentication mechanism.
+If the `Select acr` value in the plugin is `none`, users will be sent to pass the OP's default authentication mechanism.